RamanBut-Husaim/blog.thecraftingstrider.net/content/posts/tech/2020.07/blog-post-creation-tech-part.md

 {{< figure src="/posts/tech/2020.07/blog-post-creation-staging-output.png" alt="Staging output." >}}

 - Verify the content of your new blog post.
 Address any issues if needed.
-- In order to deploy your changes to your real blog run `build (prd)` first, and `publish (prd)` next.
+- In order to deploy the changes to your real blog run `build (prd)` first, and `publish (prd)` next.
 You might need to reload the page in order the changes to take effect due to the browser cache.
 - Enjoy the results.

 ### Persist changes

-When you are happy with the publicly available result of your work let's make sure that it won't be lost if something happens with your PC.
-We will use `Git` for this.
+When you are happy with the newly created blog post let's make sure that it won't be lost if something happens with your PC.
+We will use `Git` for this. **Disclaimer**: this is not a fully-featured guide.
+It describes only the workflow that might be useful for a single author to help saving changes remotely.

 - Go to the terminal and enter `git add -A` here.
 This command will capture all changes to the files made locally on your machine.
+You could type `git status` in order to display the list of affected files.
+- Enter `git commit -m "<message>"` where `<message>` should be replaced with a meaningful sentence describing what you've done.
+Like `create a post about post creation`.
+This command will record the changes.
+- Enter `git push origin master` in order to deliver the recorded changes to the remote servers. `GitHub` in our case.
+- Once this is done you could navigate to the `GitHub` repository where your blog sits and see that some of the files have been updated recently.

+{{< figure src="/posts/tech/2020.07/blog-post-creation-github-changes.png" alt="GitHub changes online." >}}

+Please be aware that if you or someone else changed the content of your `GitHub` blog from other PC you will need to grab these changes first.
+In order to do this a following set of commands might help:

+- `git fetch --all`;
+- `git pull origin master`;

+## Cheat Sheet

+- `Ctrl + Shift + P` - launch the terminal in `VSCode`;
+- `hugo new <path and post name>` - create a new blog post;
+- `hugo server -D` - launch hugo server for testing purposes `locally`;
+- task `build (staging)` - build your site for testing in the cloud;
+- task `publish (staging)` - deliver your site for testing in the cloud;
+- task `build (prd)` - build your site in the cloud;
+- task `publish (prd)` - deliver your site in the cloud;
+- `git add -A`, `git commit -m "<message>"` and `git push origin master` - save the changes in the cloud (`GitHub`).